dustinpfister/blog_posts/_posts/vuejs.md

 So it would make sense to have a lengthly main post on vuejs in which I just breefly touch base on all of these little topics, and then link to posts in which I get into that topic in greater detail.

 <!-- more -->

+## 1 - Getting strated with vuejs

+It would make sense to start off a post such as this with the ushual getting started with vuejs type stuff, as well as what to know before hand before getting started with vuejs.
+It should go without saything that it is required that a solid understanding of html, css, and javaScript should be obtained before hand before getting into using vuejs, or any javaScript framework for that matter.
+However once that is out of the way then it is just a question of knowing how to set up a project folder, making a late version of vuejs part of the client side stack, and then just working out a few simple hello world type examples just for the sake of getting started.